Dead Animal Disposal Options in Indiana

 The list of approved disposal methods is overseen by the Indiana State Board of Animal Health (BOAH) as a matter of health and safety.

-BOAH has approved six carcass disposal methods for animal remains: burial, incineration, composting, rendering, exotic animal feeding, and anaerobic and chemical digestion.
+BOAH has approved seven carcass disposal methods for animal remains: burial, above-ground burial, incineration, composting, rendering, exotic animal feeding, and anaerobic and chemical digestion.

 A common option is removing carcasses to an approved disposal plant.
 Rendering can be a convenient, clean and waste-free solution that ultimately recycles the remains into other products.
 The renderer generally provides on-farm pick-up for a fee.
 Each company determines which species they will accept and geographic locations they will serve.